rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 in the memory.
 @@
-However, there are a number of privileged address, and when you try to read from or write to these a slightly different pathway is taken.
+However, there are a number of privileged address, and when you try to read from or write to these a different pathway is taken.
 @@
 Here when the memory controller gets the instruction it notices the address is special, and instead of going to the memory module, it'll forward the